harmonydata/harmonydata.github.io/content/pt/blog/ppie-for-secondary-data-analysis.md

 ---
-title: PPIE For Secondary Data Analysis
+title: PPIE para análise de dados secundários
 description: "Harmony was able to reconstruct the matches of the questionnaire harmonisation tool developed by McElroy et al in 2020 with the following AUC scores: chil..."
 date: 2022-11-09
 image: /images/blog/joanna-kosinska-1_CMoFsPfso-unsplash-1536x1025.jpg